 Carting and drafting

-Want to see your Berner truly light up?
-Introduce them to carting!
+Consider introducing your Berner to carting!
 This sport allows them to do what they were bred for.
 There are clubs and organizations that can help you get started safely with the right equipment and techniques.

 Swimming

 Most Berners love water!
-It's a fantastic, non-weight-bearing exercise that is ideal for hot summer days and for dogs with joint sensitivities.
+It's an excellent, low-impact exercise that is ideal for hot summer days and for dogs with joint sensitivities.
 Always supervise them and consider a life vest for safety.

 Mental workouts

-Never underestimate the power of mental stimulation.
+Don't overlook the importance of mental stimulation.
 A 15-minute dog training session can be just as tiring as a 30-minute walk.
 Activities like puzzle toys, nose work (scent games), and learning new tricks are essential for a well-rounded, happy dog.
 This is especially important on days when the weather prevents a long walk.

 Before you leash up, keep these breed-specific points in mind.

-That glorious, thick double coat is a blessing in the snow but a major liability in the heat.
+- While their thick, double coat protects them in the snow, it makes them very vulnerable to heat.
 Berners are highly susceptible to heatstroke.
-In warm weather (anything above 70°F or 21°C), exercise should be strictly limited to the coolest parts of the day—early morning or late evening.
+In warm weather (anything above 70°F or 21°C), exercise should be limited to the coolest parts of the day, early morning or late evening.
 Always provide plenty of fresh water.

-As a giant breed, Berners are predisposed to orthopedic issues.
+- As a large breed, Berners are predisposed to orthopedic issues.
 Always prioritize low-impact activities, maintain a healthy, lean weight for your dog, and consult your vet immediately if you notice any limping or stiffness.
-Exploring joint supplements with your vet can also be a proactive step.
+Discussing joint supplements with your vet can also be a proactive step.

-A 100-pound dog pulling on the leash is no fun and can be dangerous.
+- A 100-pound dog pulling on the leash is not fun and can be dangerous.
 Investing time in loose-leash walking skills is not just about manners; it's about making your daily exercise routine enjoyable and safe for both of you.
 You can find excellent resources within our dog guides section.

-Conclusion: A balanced approach for a balanced friend
+Conclusion: a balanced approach for a happy Berner

 By understanding their alpine heritage and respecting their physical limitations, you can create an exercise plan that keeps your gentle giant healthy, happy, and by your side for years to come.